top of page

 Carrigan Farms

--Carrigan Farms- Mooresville- Swim in an actual quarry.
+Carrigan Farms- Mooresville- Swim in an actual quarry.
 This 5th generation owned farm is a neat place to check out near Charlotte NC, you should check out their website and book in advance to go swimming here.
-Since this is less than an hour away from Charlotte it tends to fill up quick during the peak season
+Since this is less than an hour away from Charlotte it tends to fill up quick during the peak season.

-There is a fee but trust me it is so worth it.
+There is a small admission fee but trust me it is so worth it.
 The farm area itself is also wonderful, you can even book events and weddings here.
 There is even a lifeguard on staff, so it tends to be safer than others on this list.

 This post contains affiliate links, if you click on them and purchase, I may receive a commission at no extra charge to you.